 By using this action, you will be able to on/off the power of a compute node.

 '''

 schema = Schema({

 'resource_id': str,

 'state': str,

 })

 '''

-The resource\id references a baremetal node id (list of available ironic nodes is returned by this command: ironic node-list).
+The resource_id references a ironic node id (list of available ironic node is returned by this command: ironic node-list).
 The state value should either be on or off.